MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-tutorial-1-prepare-environment.md

 ## Learn about resource groups

 A resource group is a container for Azure resources.
-To create a resource group, you need permissions of a `contributor` role or higher in your subscription.
+To create a resource group, you need role permissions of  `contributor` or higher in your subscription.

 ### Create a resource group